Therapists in 94708

 Psychologist, PhD

 I am a clinical and developmental psychologist with over 35 years experience.
-I currently have limited availability for 1) caregivers seeking parenting support; 2) people anticipating or during pregnancy, adoption, fostering or otherwise transitioning to parenthood and early parenting; and, 3) for consultation and supervision for professionals and students.
+I currently have limited availability for the following services: 1) parenting support 2) support during all phases of family building, family planning, pregnancy, adoption, fostering and transitioning to parenthood and, 3) for consultation and supervision.
+I have certificates and training in the SPACE Program for children with anxiety and OCD; autistic centered therapy; filial therapy; child centered play therapy; perinatal mood disorders as well as infant parent psychotherapy, synergetic play therapy, therapeutic improv and psychodynamic psychotherapy.

 I am a clinical and developmental psychologist with over 35 years experience.
-I currently have limited availability for 1) caregivers seeking parenting support; 2) people anticipating or during pregnancy, adoption, fostering or otherwise transitioning to parenthood and early parenting; and, 3) for consultation and supervision for professionals and students.
+I currently have limited availability for the following services: 1) parenting support 2) support during all phases of family building, family planning, pregnancy, adoption, fostering and transitioning to parenthood and, 3) for consultation and supervision.
+I have certificates and training in the SPACE Program for children with anxiety and OCD; autistic centered therapy; filial therapy; child centered play therapy; perinatal mood disorders as well as infant parent psychotherapy, synergetic play therapy, therapeutic improv and psychodynamic psychotherapy.

 (510) 692-9736 View (510) 692-9736